-"I look forward to this opportunity to work with local communities to ensure we are responsive to their needs," Stockbridge said.
+"I look forward to this opportunity to work with the local communities in southern New Jersey to ensure we are responsive to their needs," Parker said.

-Wraase also appointed Kenneth Parker, President, Atlantic City Electric Region, and Thomas Graham, President, Pepco Region.
+Wraase also appointed Gary Stockbridge, President, Delmarva Power Region, and Thomas Graham, President, Pepco Region.
 Pepco is the electric utility for the District of Columbia and surrounding Maryland counties.
 All three companies will continue to be owned by PHI.
 PHI''s other subsidiaries, Conectiv Energy and Pepco Energy Services, are not affected by the changes.

 In 1998, Delmarva Power & Light Company and Atlantic Energy merged.
 About then, the name Conectiv was created as part of a business strategy to provide additional home services such as telecommunications, which were later discontinued.
 In 2002, Pepco acquired Conectiv and created the holding company, PHI.

 Conectiv Power Delivery, a subsidiary of Pepco Holdings, Inc. (NYSE: POM), provides safe, reliable and affordable regulated electric or natural gas delivery services to more than one million customers in New Jersey, Delaware, Maryland, and Virginia.